mulikevs/yolo/README.md

 This is a full-stack e-commerce platform that functions both as a customer-facing storefront and an admin dashboard for managing products.
 The application is built using **React** for the frontend, **Node.js/Express** for the backend, and **MongoDB** for the database.

 The project is containerized using Docker and follows a microservices architecture, making it easy to deploy and scale.
-It includes a `docker-compose.yml` file to manage services and a `Jenkinsfile` to support CI/CD pipelines.
+It includes a `docker-compose.yml` file to manage services.

 ---